 - Damaged striping

-RAID Server Data Recovery
+RAID Data Recovery Services

-RAID, Redundant Array of Independent (or Inexpensive) Disks, combines multiple physical disk drives into a single logical unit.
+RAID, Redundant Array of Independent Disks, combines multiple physical disk drives into a single logical unit.
 These disks together form a single system that works by distributing data across individual small disks.
 The disks can be combined into the array in different ways which are known as RAID levels.
 By combining the capabilities and storage capacities of several disks and putting them in a single array, RAID offers larger storage capacity and better data safety.
 RAID offers a high level of performance, data security, and can even tolerate breakdowns.
 But RAID arrays are still susceptible to data loss.
 It is a redundant way to store data and has fault tolerance to survive one or many disk failures.
-However, due to the mechanical nature of the disks, system failure often occurs.
+However, due to the nature of the storage drives, system failure often occurs.

 Unexpected RAID failures cause stress and downtime for your business.
 RAID server may breakdown due to power surges, malfunctions in the RAID controller, or malicious software.
 When data stored on the RAID server goes missing, enterprises need a quick solution to get back to normal business operations.
 If you’ve lost your data, Platinum Data Recovery team can come to your rescue.
 We specialize in RAID Data Recovery Services and provide the highest chances of recovering data from crashed & failed RAID Server.
 As a Certified RAID data recovery company, we have a dedicated RAID Recovery Laboratory.
 Our secure in-lab recovery operations guarantee the safety of your hardware, as well as maintain the privacy of data.
 We have a Cleanroom that limits the amount of dust particles to offer the best possible environment for data recovery.